NielsLeenheer/StarPrntEncoder/README.md

         .qrcode('https://nielsleenheer.com')
         .encode();

-All commands can be chained, except for `encode()` which will return the result as an Uint8Array which contains all the bytes that need to be send to the printer.
+## Options

+When you create the `StarPrntEncoder` object you can specify a number of options to help with the library with generating receipts.

+### Width

+To set the width of the paper you can use the `width` property.
+This is option, as text automatically wraps to a new line if the edge of the paper is reached, but if you want to use word wrap, you need to specify this.

+    let encoder = new StarPrntEncoder({
+        width:    42
+    });

+If you use 57mm wide paper, it allows you to print up to 32 or 35 characters horizontally, depending on the resolution of the printer.

+If you use 80mm wide paper, it allows you to print up to 42 or 48 characters horizontally, depending on the resolution of the printer.

+## Word wrap

+If you want text to automatically word wrap at the edge of the paper you can turn on `wordWrap`.
+If you use this option you also must specify a paper width using the `width` property.

+    let encoder = new StarPrntEncoder({
+        width:      48,
+        wordWrap:   true
+    });

+## Commands

 You can reuse the instantiated `StarPrntEncoder` class to generate multiple commands or sets of commands for the same printer.
 It will remember settings like code page, so you don't have to specify that on subsequent use.
 That does rely on that previous commands were actually send to the printer.

+All commands can be chained, except for `encode()` which will return the result as an Uint8Array which contains all the bytes that need to be send to the printer.

 The following commands are available: